 To establish an automated financial system, you need a low-cost checking and savings account.
 Your paycheck should be deposited directly into your checking account.
 You can then create automated transfers from your checking account to pay your bills and create a pool of savings.

 We prefer to use cash back or travel credit cards for all purchases.
 We use whichever card offers the most rewards at our chosen merchant.
-For example, we are using the Discover It card this quarter to receive 5% cash back at all restaurants.
+For example, we are using the Discover It credit card this quarter to receive 5% cash back at Target and Amazon.
 Discover is also offering to double all cash back earned in the first year of card ownership, effectively providing us 10% cash back.

 Although we use credit cards for purchases, we never carry a balance or pay interest charges.
 We create an automatic transfer from our checking account to pay each credit card balance in full each month.
-You can replicate this process easily through your credit card issuers online banking interface.
+You can replicate this process easily through your credit card issuers online interface.

 Credit cards aside, everyone needs a pool of money that is easily accessible, sometimes called an emergency fund.
 This pool of money can help keep you out of debt during a period of financial distress.
 For example, if you lose your job or need to pay for unforeseen expenses.